awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-create.md

 1. Add packages\.
 The `"packages"` section describes the platforms, release versions, and architectures supported by the \.zip files in your package\.
 For more information, see [Supported package platforms and architectures](distributor.md#what-is-a-package-platforms)\.

    The *platform\-version* can be the wildcard value, `_any`\.
 Use it to indicate that a \.zip file supports any release of the platform\.
 However, a *platform\-version* value must match the exact release version of the operating system AMI that you are targeting\.
 The following are suggested resources for getting the correct value of the operating system\.
-   + On a Windows\-based instance, the release version is available as Windows Management Instrumentation \(WMI\) data\.
-You can run the following Command Prompt command on a Windows\-based instance to get version information, then parse the results for `version`\.
+   + On a Windows Server\-based instance, the release version is available as Windows Management Instrumentation \(WMI\) data\.
+You can run the following Command Prompt command on a Windows Server\-based instance to get version information, then parse the results for `version`\.
 This command does not show the version for Windows Server Nano; the version value for Windows Server Nano is `nano`\.

      ```
      wmic OS get /format:list